PrasadDayal/Data-Structure-and-Algorithm/README.md

 - **Difference**: Compute the difference between Set A and Set B.
 - **Subset Check**: Determine if Set A is a subset of Set B.

-## Usage

-1. Compile the Java file using `javac SetOperation.java`.
-2. Run the compiled Java program using `java SetOperation`.
-3. Follow the menu-driven interface to perform various set operations.

 # Binary Search Tree Operations